Hydropower & Dams

 - Application Addendum: Pre-Application and Public Meeting Requirements for Dam Removal Applications.
 This addendum describes the pre-application meeting requirements and public informational meeting requirements that must be satisfied by anyone intending to file an application for a Maine Waterway Development and Conservation Act permit to remove an existing hydropower dam.

 - Condition Compliance.
-This form is used to comply with conditions of hydropower project permits and/or certifications that require approval by the DEP.
+This form shall be used to comply with conditions on Orders for hydropower projects which require

 - Project Construction/Reconstruction (Form Hydro.2).
 This form is used to request a Maine Waterway Development and Conservation Act permit and Water Quality Certification for the proposed FERC relicensing/relicensing and/or construction, reconstruction or structural alteration of a hydropower project.